 We, the parents, choose.
 It’s our jobs.

 So naturally, as parents, we choose the things we like!
 Books are important to me, and I’ve made our household a place where anytime you can find someone curled up on the couch with one.
-Chances are this wouldn’t have happened if I wasn’t in that position all the time, or if we didn’t do trips to the library, or fun Amazon orders, or that we wouldn’t have “Book Time” as part of our daily summer routine.
-But it is and we have and so we have a group of humans that love books.
+Chances are this wouldn’t have happened if I wasn’t in that position all the time, or if we didn’t do trips to the library, fun Amazon orders, or have “Book Time” as part of our daily summer routine.
+But it is, and we have, and so we have a group of humans that love books.